Mathew Tobriner: Notable opinions

 Also in 1976, Tobriner also authored the majority opinion in the landmark case of Marvin v.
 Marvin, 557 P.2d 106 (Cal.
 1976), which held that implied contracts may be found in non-marital relationships.
 In other words, if a couple lives together for a substantial period of time, one of the parties may be required to make payments to the other upon the dissolution of the relationship—commonly called "palimony."

 In 1978, as Acting Chief Justice, Tobriner wrote the decision in the products liability case Barker v.
 Lull Engineering Co., 20 Cal.3d 413 (Cal.
 1978), establishing a plaintiff-friendly standard by which a product might be shown to be defective either because it failed to meet ordinary consumer expectations or because the benefits of the product do not outweigh the risks inherent in its design.

 Finally, Tobriner wrote the majority opinion in People v.
 Woody, 394 P.2d 813 (Cal.
 1964), overturning a conviction for peyote use by a Native American Church member on First Amendment grounds.
 Weighing the asserted compelling state interest in controlling drug abuse with the Free Exercise Clause, he found that the balance favored constitutional protection of the peyote use and practice, stating:

 "On the other hand, the right to free religious expression embodies a precious heritage of our history.
 In a mass society, which presses at every point toward conformity, the protection of a self-expression, however unique, of the individual and the group becomes ever more important.
 The varying current of the subcultures that flow into the mainstream of our national life give it depth and beauty.
 We preserve a greater value than an ancient tradition when we protect the rights of the Indians who honestly practiced an old religion in using peyote one night at a meeting in a desert hogan near Needles, California."

 Judicial clerks

 Tobriner had several notable law clerks.
 These include Jerry Brown, the son of Governor Pat Brown, who had appointed Tobriner to the Court and who was still governor when the younger Brown clerked for Tobriner.
-Jerry Brown would later serve as Governor of California from 1975 to 1983, and again in 2011, and as Attorney General of California from 2007 to 2011.
+Jerry Brown would later serve as Governor of California from 1975 to 1983 and again from 2011 to 2019, and as Attorney General of California from 2007 to 2011.
 Another of Tobriner's law clerks, Laurence Tribe, became a professor of law at Harvard Law School and a preeminent expert on United States constitutional law.
 Finally, from 1964 to 1965 Richard M. Mosk clerked for Tobriner, and went on to become a justice of the California Court of Appeal.